El Chaltén – Trekking Capital of Argentina

 With a permanent population of just over 1,000 residents, El Chaltén remains a small, close-knit community.
 However, this number swells during the tourist season as thousands of hikers, climbers, and outdoor enthusiasts from around the world visit the town to explore the surrounding national park.
 The town’s economy is heavily reliant on tourism, and its residents are largely engaged in the hospitality and trekking guide industries.
 Despite the influx of visitors, El Chaltén maintains its rustic charm, with dirt roads, cosy lodges, and a laid-back atmosphere that contrasts with its dramatic, untamed surroundings.

-Trek to Lago de los Tres, Mount FitzRoy, El Chalten, Argentina
+Trek to Lago de los Tres in 2018, Mount FitzRoy, El Chalten, Argentina

 Trekking and Mountaineering